Stochastic intrinsic gradient flows on the Wasserstein space: Introduction

 w.r.t.~$\gamma(x,\rho\d x):=b(\rho(x))$ and an explicit energy functional $W$.
 The latter has a domain within the set of absolutely continuous measures on which

 with

 is well-defined.
-The functional $W$ coincides with the Lyapunov function determined in \cite{BR23}.
+The energy functional $W$ coincides with the Lyapunov function determined in \cite{BR23} (see, in particular, \cite[Thm.~4.1]{BR23} for the corresponding energy dissipation inequality \cite[(4.10)]{BR23}).
 For $\Phi=0$, $b=\beta'=1$, \eqref{eq:gPME} reduces to the heat equation with $W(\rho\d x):=\int_{\RR^d}(\ln(\rho)-1)\rho\d x$ being the entropy functional.
 If a suitable space of test functions $u$ is given, \eqref{eq:I1} can be reformulated into